swesterfeld/pandaresampler/README.md

  * `pkg-config --cflags pandaresampler` and the define `-DPANDA_RESAMPLER_HEADER_ONLY`

 while compiling your code, this will not require any library to be present to compile or run your compiled program.

-In this case, you can simply copy everything from the `include/` directory of the pandaresampler to your project and avoid using `pkg-config`.
+If you prefer, you can simply copy everything from the `include/` directory of the pandaresampler to your project to make it fully self-contained and avoid using `pkg-config`.

 ## License